-- Identity Data includes first and last name, title, date of birth, ethnic origin and Community Health Index (CHI) number;
+- Identity Data - this includes your first and last name, title, date of birth, ethnic origin and Community Health Index (CHI) number;

-- Contact Data includes address, email address and telephone numbers;
+- Contact Data - this includes your address, email address and telephone number(s);

-- Family Data includes family member identity data, address, email address and telephone numbers;
+- Family Data - this includes family member identity data, addresses, email addresses and telephone numbers;

-- Health Data includes disabilities, details of long- and short-term illnesses, details of accidents and other health services you are in receipt of;
+- Health Data - this includes disabilities, details of long and short-term illnesses, details of accidents and other health services you are receiving;

-- Additional Data which you may choose to share with us that you think is relevant.
+- Additional Data - this includes any other information you may choose to share with us that you think is relevant.

-Where we collect information about your health and ethnic origin, these are considered Special Categories of Personal Data.
+Where we collect information about your health and ethnic origin, these are considered Special Categories of Personal Data (you can read more about Special Categories of Personal Data here).
 We do not collect or process any other Special Categories of Personal Data.

 How is your data used?